 |Windows Version||Powershell is a kind of windows old product and running for a long time of providing windows command prompt version where all the windows shell commands are working.
 Powershell can run in any of the windows version till windows 97 to windows 10.
 Till analysis going forward, Windows is coming with more powerful PowerShell for adjusting bash utility mainly looking for developer expectation.||Bash is mainly prepared for Unix and Linux, it is also using for Unix or Linux from the first day onwards.
 But in the case of Windows, it is restricted as of now, only Windows 10 insider builds support the same.|

 Powershell vs Bash both are a very much popular configuration management tool for two different operating systems Windows and Unix.
 As Bash follows the textual structure for transferring messages and all, the developer is always preferring to deploy their code in UNIX box, whereas Powershell is very much popular for the normal user for their clickable functionality which is very much user-friendly than bash.

 This has been a guide to the top difference between Powershell vs Bash.
-Here we also discuss the Powershell vs Bash key differences with infographics, and comparison table.
+Here we have discussed Powershell vs Bash head to head comparison, key differences along with infographics and comparison table respectively.
 You may also have a look at the following articles to learn more –

 - Linux vs Windows 10 | Differences

 - Ubuntu vs FreeBSD | Comparison

 - JSON vs AJAX